tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 messages are acknowledged.
 DTLS offers a number of mechanisms for minimizing the size of the certificate message, including the cached information extension {{?RFC7924}} and certificate compression {{?RFC8879}}.
-DTLS stacks MUST NOT send flights greater than 10 records.
+DTLS stacks SHOULD NOT send more than 10 records in a single transmission.

 ### State machine duplication for post-handshake messages {#state-machine-duplication}